 This merging can take place when one of two things happens:

-- A visitor fills out more than one form with the same email address across multiple domains on which you have your HubSpot tracking code installed.
+- A visitorsubmits more than one form with the same email address across multiple domains on which you have your HubSpot tracking code installed.

-- A visitor clicks on a link that takes them between two different domains, each of which have your HubSpot tracking code installed on them.
+- A visitor clicks a link that takes them between two different domains, each of which have your HubSpot tracking code installed on them.
 HubSpot attaches parameters to your links from one domain to another (__hsfp, __hssc, and __hstc) to track visitors as they travel between domains.
-You must have automatic cross-domain link tracking enabled in Report Settings for this to work.
-Learn more on setting this up below.
+You must have automatic cross-domain link tracking enabled in your account settings for this to work.

-- Install the HubSpot tracking code on all pages of all domains that you want to track.
-Your tracking code is available at Reports > Reports Settings > Tracking Code.
+Install the HubSpot tracking code on all pages of all domains that you want to track.

-- Add the additional domains to be included as part of your site for cross-domain traffic handling.
+- Click the Advanced Tracking tab.
+Click +Add domain at the bottom of the Additional site domains table to add new domain(s) to be included as part of your site for cross-domain traffic.

-- Verify that Automatic cross-domain linking is enabled.
+Verify that Automatic cross-domain linking is toggled ON.